Skip to main content

 • a neuromuscular disease such as cerebral palsy or spina bifida

-• a foot that originally had an arch and has changed shape
+• a foot that changed shape

 • a painful flexible flat foot